How do I register with Student Accessibility Services?

 Are note-takers available as an accommodation through Student Accessibility Services?

 Student Accessibility Services can provide a note-taker in some or all of your courses if you are approved for that accommodation.
 Please review our Note-Taker Accommodation Process and Policy for full details regarding this accommodation.

 How can I get copies of my documentation?

 We strongly recommend you make a copy of your documentation prior to submitting it to our office, in case you need it in the future.
 If you submitted your documentation via Accommodate by Symplicity, you are able to access the files you uploaded at any time.
 You need to be familiar with what your documentation says so you can effectively communicate your needs.
-If you would like us to release any information, please contact the associate director of Academic Excellence and Student Accessibility Services at (813) 257-5757.
+If you would like us to release any information, please contact the Director of Student Accessibility and Academic Support via email at firstname.lastname@example.org.

 - Testing Center